 Alhambra Palace Tour

 The Alhambra is one of the most impressive monuments in the world.
 It was the ancient palace of the Sultans beginning in the 9th century, and remained in their power until 1492.
 The marvelously decorated walls of the palaces are like something out of a dream.
-Stuccoed inscriptions in Arabic repeat throughout the palaces, continuously drawing you into the unique history of the fortress.
+Plaster inscriptions in Arabic repeat throughout the palaces, continuously drawing you into the unique history of the fortress.
 The use of water throughout the Alhambra bestows upon you a sense of calm while exploring the ornate passages and stunning gardens.
 It is nothing short of stepping into another world.
 Equally as inspiring as the restored palaces of the Alhambra are the breathtaking views of the Sierra Nevada and of Granada below.
 No trip to Spain is complete without experiencing this colossal palace.

 Los Cahorros Hanging Bridges